 Customize Your Information

 At some properties, you work with the owners and the tenants to ensure that everything runs smoothly.
 Other properties are different, and you may work with another entity such as a bank, or decide to invest in those properties yourself when they're under foreclosure.
-You need management software that's flexible enough to reflect the diverse types of ownership and management that you have, one that can customize your information.
+You need management software built for REO properties that's flexible enough to reflect the diverse types of ownership and management that you have, one that can customize your information.

 Manage Your Maintenance